Kali. The ancient name of India’s most powerful goddess evokes images of death and the bloody dismemberment of demons.

 Strong, Fierce, Naked Woman

 In the mid 1990′s I worked for a couple of lesbians, one of whom was a pro psychic.
 I was a visual merchandiser at their metaphysical shop in Seattle.
-I first encountered a 3d murti of Kali in bronze at the back of the shop, and, besides a picture of baby Krishna in the ritual room, it was the only murti in the shop.
-Remembering my upbringing at the ISKCON center in Canada, I knew the proper action was to decorate the altar out of respect for her power.
+I first encountered a statuary murti of Kali in bronze at the back of the shop, and, besides a picture of baby Krishna in the ritual room, it was the only murti in the shop.
+Remembering my upbringing at the beautiful ISKCON temple grounds in Vancouver, Canada, I knew the proper action was to decorate the altar out of respect for her power.
 I went outside and found some marigolds planted by the local city council.
 This had the curious effect of upsetting one of the two women, who insisted that I shouldn’t be picking flowers, while the psychic defended me, saying I was only trying to show respect.
 I simply told them if you didn’t pick marigold heads they would stop blooming so profusely anyways.
 Kali seemed to know this as well, although her collection of demon heads and transmuted blood dharma may perhaps yield a very different crop.

-I remember my teacher Yashoda when I was five years old telling me the fiercesome story of Kali to us girls.
+I remember my teacher Yashoda when I was five years old telling me the fearsome story of Kali to us girls.
 The naked and violent woman who killed the demons and saved the world seemed like a difficult bargain, and I didn’t feel too confident in the demigods abilities anymore.
 When I was much older as an adult, a Buddhist told me only the fierce aspects of deity would be useful in the Kali Yuga – the age of the demon Kali, not the goddess Kali (The demon’s name is pronounced KAY-LEE instead of KAH-LEE).
 We were all enthralled by the story – Hindu tales are filled with incredibly wrought imagery and distinctive archetypal riches.
 At the time I was only familiar with one other strong and fierce woman in stories – the demon Putana who killed infants she babysat in Vrindavan, and who tried to kill Krishna.
 This image had left an indelible impression on my mind, after all, who could wish to harm the adorable and radiant baby Krishna?
-This was the Lord of Creation we awoke to worship amongst splendor, singing and harmony each sunrise at the Ashram.
+This was the Lord of Creation we awoke to worship among splendor, singing and harmony each sunrise at the Ashram.

 Krishna defeats the demon’s plans, and sucks the life right out of her poisoned breast.
 The beautiful woman turns into her hideous demon form, and it was pictured as above in the book.
 It was really horrible to look at then as it is now.
 I wondered if this powerful goddess Kali that the great gods had called forth was also ugly – the difference between demon and goddess seemed fuzzy at best.
 So I asked about this new terror, Kali, “Was she ugly?”
 Yashoda seemed taken aback and answered, “No!
 She was very beautiful.
 She was the most beautiful goddess and the most powerful.
 She defeated the demon Mahishasura and saved the universe.”
 This caused me to be quite pensive, because I had to consider the nature of beauty, and why you could both save and endanger the universe in the same story.
 I had not yet given a proper accounting to the factor of Siva.